WFMS

-WFMS (95.5 MHz) is a commercial country music FM radio station.
+WFMS (95.5 FM) is a commercial country music radio station.
 It is owned by Cumulus Media and is licensed to Fishers, Indiana, while serving the Indianapolis metropolitan area.
-Its studios and offices are located on North Shadeland Avenue east of Indianapolis, and its transmitter is off Burk Road.
+Its studios and offices are located on North Shadeland Avenue in Indianapolis, and its transmitter is off Burk Road.
 The station has won several awards from the Country Music Association as large market station of the year.

 WFMS is licensed to broadcast in the hybrid HD Radio format.

 History

 WFMS first signed on the air on March 15, 1957, and originally it was licensed to Indianapolis.
 It became a country music station in October 1976, and has stayed in the same format since then.